E2FIF: Push the limit of Binarized Deep Imagery Super-resolution using End-to-end Full-precision Information Flow: Related Works

 \subsection{Gradient Approximation within BNNs}

 Non-differentiable Sign function results in the difficulty for training BNNs.
-As a result, an alternative strategy is to obtain as more as accurate gradients by introducing various artificial prior, and different methods have been proposed.
+As a result, an alternative strategy is to obtain as more as accurate gradients by introducing various artificial prior.
 For example, \cite{courbariaux2016binarized,hubara2016binarized,rastegari2016xnor} proposed to approximate the gradient of the non-differentiable Sign function by a straight-through estimator (STE).
 Liu \emph{et al.}~\cite{liu2018bi} further proposed a more accurate approximation function using a piece quadratic function.
 An artificially designed progressive quantization function is used to reduce the error caused by the estimated gradient.
-Lin \emph{et al.}~\cite{lin2020rotated} proposed an angle-aligned prior that treats the weights as vectors and aligned the angles of binary weights and the full-precision counterparts.
-In addition, Zhang \emph{et al.}~\cite{zhang2021embarrassingly} and Xu \emph{et al.}~\cite{xu2021recu} proposed to improve the effectiveness of BNNs training by limiting the range of full-precision weights.
+In addition, Zhang \emph{et al.}~\cite{zhang2021embarrassingly} and Xu \emph{et al.}~\cite{xu2021recu} proposed to solve the problem of dead weights caused by tiny gradient by limiting the range of full-precision weights.